My Little Pony: Best Gift Ever: Production

-A song animatic from the special was shown at the 2018 My Little Pony 2018 San Diego Comic-Con International panel.
+A song animatic from the special was shown at the 2018 My Little Pony 2018 San Diego Comic-Con panel.

 A promo for the special originally had a layering error involving the reindeer's flight over Twilight's castle.
 Supervising director Jim Miller confirmed on Twitter that this was fixed.
 Additionally, Miller also counted this special as an episode.

 Music

 Like the previous three Hearth's Warming episodes, the songs were composed by Daniel Ingram with lyric writing shared between Ingram and Michael Vogel.